Risk Factors Dashboard

 Reliance on third party suppliers and manufacturers may impair the ability of HBP and CPP to meet their customer demands.

 HBP and CPP rely on a limited number of companies globally to supply components and manufacture certain of their products.
-The percentage of HBP and CPP worldwide sourced finished goods as a percent of revenue approximated 6% and 33%, respectively, in 2024.
-The percentage of HBP and CPP's worldwide sourced components as a percent of cost of goods sold approximated 18% and 4%, respectively, in 2024.
+The percentage of HBP and CPP worldwide sourced finished goods as a percent of revenue approximated 6% and 38%, respectively, in 2025.
+The percentage of HBP and CPP's worldwide sourced components as a percent of cost of goods sold approximated 18% and 3%, respectively, in 2025.
 Reliance on third party suppliers and manufacturers may reduce control over the timing of deliveries and quality of both HBP and CPP products.
-The percentage of HBP and CPP worldwide sourced finished goods as a percent of revenue approximated 5% and 27%, respectively, in 2023.
-The percentage of HBP and CPP's worldwide sourced components as a percent of cost of goods sold approximated 20% and 4%, respectively, in 2023.
-Reliance on third party suppliers and manufacturers may reduce control over the timing of deliveries and quality of both HBP and CPP products.
 Reduced product quality or failure to deliver products timely may jeopardize relationships with certain of HBP's and CPP's key customers.
 In addition, reliance on third party suppliers or manufacturers may result in the failure to meet HBP and CPP customer demands.
 Continued turbulence in the worldwide economy may affect the liquidity and financial condition of HBP and CPP suppliers.
 Should any of these parties fail to manufacture sufficient supply, go out of business or discontinue a particular component, alternative suppliers may not be found in a timely manner, if at all.
 Such events may impact the ability of HBP and CPP to fill orders, which could have a material adverse effect on customer relationships.
+Finally, the recent expansion by CPP of its global sourcing strategy to include various product lines for the U.S. market has increased CPP’s reliance on third-party suppliers and, accordingly, CPP’s exposure to the risks relating to the use of third-party suppliers.

 If Griffon is unable to obtain raw materials for products at favorable prices it could adversely impact operating performance.